 Figure 4: Pictures filtered to show "Color only" results

 Limits your results to black and white images.
 The results you see are primarily greyscale but sometimes you may see other monochromatic pictures too (see Figure 5).

 Figure 5: Grayscale and monochromatic pictures

 Let us filter our search to pictures which are predominantly Orange.
-Selecting the Orange solid color pallete shows pictures of orange flowers (see Figure 6).
+Selecting the Orange solid color palette shows pictures of orange flowers (see Figure 6).

 Figure 6: Search results of orange pictures

 Remember though that all pictures you find may not be suitable for use in your presentation slides or other projects.
 Learn how you can find pictures that are allowed to be used in our Bing Image Search by License tutorial.

 Note: Along with the Color filter, you can also percolate your results using other filters such as Size, Type, etc. In the next tutorial of the Bing Image Search series, we will explore the Search by Type filter.